Fokker D.XVII: Operational history

 On 18 January 1935, Lieutenant René Wittert van Hoogland set a Dutch high-altitude record in a Fokker D.XVII of 10180 m while using oxygen and high octane fuel.

 By May 1939, the aircraft was obsolete and remaining examples were transferred to the LVA Flying School for fighter pilot training however they saw some action during the Battle of the Netherlands, escorting Fokker C.Vs and C.Xs on bombing missions.

-When the Netherlands surrendered to the Germans, all surviving aircraft were burnt.
+When the Netherlands surrendered to the Germans, all surviving aircraft were set on fire.

 Airspeed Ltd. had a licence to build Fokker aircraft in England and considered making the Fokker D.XVII fighter for Greece under the designation Airspeed AS.17.
 Greek government interest was constrained by currency concerns.
-Neville Shute and a Fokker representative "who was well accustomed to methods of business in the Balkans" spent three weeks in Athens but they did not close the deal.
+Nevil Shute and a Fokker representative "who was well accustomed to methods of business in the Balkans" spent three weeks in Athens but they did not close the deal.